Tyrannicide: Literature

 Tyrannicide is a popular literary trope.
 Many works of fiction deal with the struggle of an individual or group of individuals to overthrow and kill an unjust tyrant.
-Often the tyranny is caused by an usurper to a royal throne, where the conclusion restores the proper heir.
+Often the tyranny is caused by a usurper to a royal throne, where the conclusion restores the proper heir.
 Children's literature frequently deals with the subject.
 Folk tales like The Nutcracker include the act, as do some video games series, like The Legend of Zelda and Star Fox.
 Examples in Disney animation include The Lion King and Aladdin which both involve the tyrannical takeover of a monarchy and its overhaul.
 Fantasy works like The Chronicles of Narnia, The Brothers Lionheart, A Song of Ice and Fire and science-fiction series like Star Wars and Doctor Who all deal with the killing of tyrants.
 Besides Julius Caesar, a number of William Shakespeare's plays deal with the subject, including Hamlet, Macbeth, and Richard III.
 Friedrich Schiller based the play William Tell and the ballad Die Bürgschaft on existing legends of tyrannicide.
 The Italian dramatist, poet and philosopher Vittorio Alfieri devoted much of his work to this issue.